 I never really got the Korean specialist mega-shopping districts.
 I couldn’t see the economic sense of entire malls, or suburbs(?!) where every store sells the same crap.
 Seoul seems to have a special ‘district’ for just about anything imaginable.
 The Korea Tourism website states for example, that Seoul’s ‘Wedding’ street in Ahnyeondong has over 2000 wedding dress stores (and pretty much nothing else).

-I once read a brochure boasting that Seoul’s Yongsan Electronics Market has around 27,000 individual stores (in 30 large buildings), selling… well, electronics (Wikipedia claims the Yongsan market contains a measly 5,000 electronics stores, housed in 20 large buildings)…
+I once read a brochure boasting that Seoul’s Yongsan Electronics Market has around 27,000 individual stores (in 30 large buildings), selling… well, electronics (Wikipedia claims slightly lesser figures, but still mind-boggling)…

-“Yongsan,” I said.
+‘Yongsan,’ I said.

-“Of course you did.
-Why would you go anywhere else?”
+‘Of course you did.
+Why would you go anywhere else?’

 What really struck me though was the head.
-Call me a glass-is-half-empty kind of guy, but I think when it comes time to go looking for a replacement plastic head, you should probably just admit defeat and call it a day.
+Call me a glass-half-empty kind of guy, but I think when it comes time to go looking for a replacement plastic head, you should probably just admit defeat and call it a day.
 Now that I think about it, perhaps this was actually some kind of weird fetish district, or a hospital for injured mannequins.
 I honestly have no idea.